How To Know If She Orgasmed | Clear Signs Uncovered

 1. Pelvic Muscle Contractions

 One of the most reliable physical signs is rhythmic contractions of the vaginal walls and pelvic floor muscles.
-These spasms typically occur every 0.8 seconds and last for several seconds to over a minute in some cases.
+These spasms typically occur in brief waves (often about 0.8 seconds apart) and can last for several seconds to over a minute in some cases.
 Partners may feel these contractions during intercourse or manual stimulation.
+Brown University’s BWell overview of orgasm describes these orgasmic contractions and their common timing patterns.

 2. Increased Heart Rate and Breathing

-During orgasm, heart rate can spike dramatically—sometimes doubling from resting rates—and breathing becomes rapid and shallow.
+During orgasm, heart rate often rises substantially from baseline and breathing becomes rapid and shallow.
 This physiological response is part of the body’s heightened arousal state.

 3. Flushing and Skin Changes